kvalle/blog/posts/published/graph-based-representations-for-text-classification.md

 description: "TL;DR of a significant portion of my MSc thesis on how to use graphs to extract information from textual documents in order to improve text classification."
 ---

+# Graph-based Representations for Text Classification

 The above is also the title of a paper I presented at the [INWWCT](http://events.idi.ntnu.no/inwwct2011/ "India-Norway Workshop on Web Concepts and Technologies") at [NTNU](http://www.ntnu.edu "Norwegian University of Science and Technology") last Monday.
 The paper presents a graph-based method for document representation.
 It was exciting to be able to present the work, which was part my MSc Thesis.

-While [the paper](/pub/inwwct.pdf) of course is available for anyone to read, this post serves as a (rather long) TL;DR -- a summary and cursory introduction to the topic.
+While [the paper](/files/inwwct.pdf) of course is available for anyone to read, this post serves as a (rather long) TL;DR -- a summary and cursory introduction to the topic.
 I'll briefly explain the problem of text classification, our motivation for exploring better representations, and our method.

 The post is crafted from my manuscript from the paper presentation.
-If you are overly fond of bullet points, you may want to look at [the slides](/files/inwwct-slides.pdf) instead.

 ## Text Classification